vanderoffice/CA-Strategy/02-governance-model.md

 ### 1.1 Vision Statement

 California state government operates with the efficiency, effectiveness, and innovation of leading organizations while maintaining public sector values of equity, transparency, and accessibility.
-Every Californian experiences government services that are digital-first, user-centered, and seamlessly integrated across agencies—delivered through empowered teams using modern tools, shared data, and continuous improvement practices that make government as responsive as the best private sector organizations.
+Every Californian experiences government services that are digital-first, user-centered, and seamlessly integrated across agencies—delivered through empowered teams using modern tools, shared data, artificial intelligence, and continuous improvement practices that make government as responsive as the best private sector organizations.

 ### 1.2 Mission Statement